-- Remove the water plug from the motor, and screw in the flushing plug (hose adapter). - Connect a hose to the flushing plug. - With the shift lever in Neutral (N), run the engine at a low speed while flusing the cooling system to ensure all sea water and mud are removed.
+Remove the water plug from the motor, and screw in the flushing attachment.

+Connect a hose to the flushing attachment.

+• With the shift lever in Neutral (N), run the engine at a low speed while flusing the cooling system to ensure all sea water and mud are removed.